asaintsever/open-vault-agent-injector/doc/Deploy.md

 <b>Building the image</b>
 </summary>

-A [Dockerfile](../Dockerfile) is also provided to both compile `Vault Sidecar Injector` and build the image locally if you prefer.
+A [Dockerfile](../Dockerfile) is also provided to both compile `Open Vault Agent Injector` and build the image locally if you prefer.

 Just run following command: